 Consider a client who has received ten bids from prospective vendors in the range of $10k to $500k.
 What would you do if you were in the shoes of any reasonable person?
 Naturally, you'd pick the one with the "reasonable price."
 But unfortunately, it also implies less skilled developers with worse estimating abilities.

-But what if a developer not only gives an estimate but also commits to a fixed-price project?
+But what if a developer gives an estimate and commits to a fixed-price project?
 Is it possible for consumers to avoid any financial setbacks as a result of an incorrect guess?
 Unfortunately, that is not the case.
 If the project isn't completed on time, there's no way to get it done ahead of schedule.
 The deadline will be missed.
 Being late has the potential to result in far more significant losses than planned expenditures.
 Not to mention, the Death March needs a sacrifice, and it is quality.

 Overcoming Problems With Agile SDLC Process: What Can You Do To Lower Your Risks?